dsm-museum/artefact/README.md

         └── [...]
 ```

 For every model, the app needs a config file specifying the model file, annotations and more.
-See the `src/models/example/config.json` file for an extended version:
+See the [`public/models/example/config.json`](./public/models/example/config.json) file for an example:

 ```json
 {